LeoLovina/WebCoreTest/WebCore.md

 - There's no model binding.
 - A view component never handles a request.
 ##
+- the class name PriorityListViewComponent ends with the suffix ViewComponent, the runtime uses the string PriorityList when referencing the class component from a view.

 ## View search path
 - the default view file Default.cshtml